-(4) A schedule of preferred stock outstanding by series, including current maturities, for the end of the historical test year period or base period and the latest date reasonably available.
+(5) (4) A schedule of preferred stock outstanding by series, including current maturities, for the end of the historical test year period or base period and the latest date reasonably available.

-(5) A schedule of long -term debt outstanding by series, including current maturities, for the end of the historical test year period or base period and the latest date reasonably available.
+(6) (5) A schedule of long term debt outstanding by series, including current maturities, for the end of the historical test year period or base period and the latest date reasonably available.

-(6) A schedule of the following information for the utility as of the end of the historical test year period or base period and as of the latest date reasonably available prior to the postfiling date, respectively:
+(7) (6) A schedule of the following information for the utility as of the end of the historical test year period or base period and as of the latest date reasonably available prior to the postfiling date, respectively:

-(A) A computation of the embedded cost rate of long -term debt, including the amount maturing within twelve (12) months.
+(A) A computation of the embedded cost rate of long term debt, including the amount maturing within twelve (12) months.

 (B) Computation of the embedded cost rates of other debt.